-Biometric Fingerprint Scanners
+An Introduction to Biometric Fingerprint Scanners

-Biometric scanners to be the next big thing in the security business, and it makes sense.
+Biometric scanners are the next big thing in the security business, and it makes sense.
 Looking at access control technologies, the biggest hurdle isn’t finding new and innovative ways to lock doors – it’s finding more secure ways to authenticate identity.
 PINs can be discovered, cards can be copied, and keys can be pickpocketed.
 No security system is perfect, but when it comes to identity verification, a biometric scanners identification factors are hard to forge.

 Biometrics literally means “the measuring of the living” – basically, body parts.
 Humans can do this quite easily, but since teaching a computer to recognize a person is not easy, it’s broken down into manageable chunks.
 While computers can be programmed to recognize retinas and voices, some of the most common biometric scanners are designed for fingerprints.